 The first time I came across the idea of foxiness was when I was reading about the battle against Phylloxera.
-One proposed solution was to switch to American grape species, which were resistant to the disease, or perhaps hybrids between them and the better known European grape varieties.
+One proposed strategy was to switch to American grape species, which were resistant to the disease, or perhaps hybrids between them and the better known European grape varieties.
 But the problem was that the grapes, and the resulting wine, had what the French thought to be an unpleasant foxy flavour.
 Now foxiness certainly does not sound like something you would want in your glass of Bordeaux, but I had no idea what it was like, or what foxes had to do with it.
 Here is what I have managed to glean from the interweb in the meantime.

 Firstly, let’s try to tie down which grapes smell foxy.
 They are usually grapes of the species Vitis labrusca.
-In particular, the Concord variety is often cited as being particularly foxy, which is convenient – most Americans are familiar with the flavour of Concord as it is widely used in their grape jams and juices.
-So, even if Concord is not so familiar in Europe, it seems reasonable to take that variety as some sort of reference point.
+In particular, the Concord variety is often cited as being particularly foxy, which is convenient because most Americans are familiar with the flavour of Concord as it is widely used in their grape jams and juices.
+So, even if Concord is not so familiar in Europe, it seems reasonable to use that variety as some sort of reference point.

 So setting aside the contents of fox musk glands, why else might we call these grapes foxy?
 Frankly, nobody really knows, and I don’t intend to go into it further here.
 But if you are interested in the speculation I can recommend this discussion of the topic.

 However, what I really wanted was to taste foxiness for myself, and it was only after buying some Concord grape juice in the UK for another reason that I realised that this was exactly what I needed.
 It was Welch’s 100% Concord grape juice, and for comparison purposes I also bought a carton of Sainsbury’s own-brand grape juice, made from Spanish and Italian red grapes.